BoundPlanner: A convex-set-based approach to bounded manipulator trajectory planning: Experiments

-The computed trajectories for all methods are visually compared in~\cref{fig:scen_open_box}.
-BoundPlanner with BoundMPC and VP-STO create short Cartesian trajectories and reach the final point $\vec{p}_{\mathrm{f}}$.
-The GCS method also converges to the final point but has a considerably longer trajectory in Cartesian space.
-Finally, the RRT+MPC method gets stuck in a local minimum before the box and cannot reach the final pose.
+The computed trajectories for all methods are compared in~\cref{fig:scen_open_box}.
+BoundPlanner with BoundMPC and VP-STO create short Cartesian trajectories and reach $\vec{p}_{\mathrm{f}}$.
+The GCS method also converges to $\vec{p}_{\mathrm{f}}$ but has a longer trajectory in Cartesian space.
+Finally, the RRT+MPC method gets stuck in a local minimum in front of the box and cannot reach the final pose.
 In order to further evaluate the robustness of the methods, eight different placements of the open box are considered and evaluated in~\cref{tab:scen_open_box_comp} for all methods.
-The lengths $l_{\mathrm{traj, p}}$ and $l_{\mathrm{traj, o}}$ for the Cartesian end-effector trajectory indicate short trajectories for the proposed BoundPlanner method due to the Cartesian planning.
-The planning time $t_{\mathrm{plan}}$ is the lowest for our proposed method making it possible to start and replan the movement online.
-Furthermore, no failures occur using BoundPlanner, whereas RRT+MPC often gets stuck in local minima due to the simple tracking objective.
-BoundPlanner only specifies a planning volume instead of minimizing the tracking error, allowing more freedom during the robot\textquotesingle s motion.
-Hence, BoundPlanner can reliably compute collision-free paths and tracking volumes for the entire kinematic chain in constrained environments.
-The GCS planner fails once despite providing the desired end configuration and the six seed configurations because the convex sets do not allow for a connection between the start and end configuration.
+The lengths $l_{\mathrm{traj, p}}$ and $l_{\mathrm{traj, o}}$ for the Cartesian end-effector trajectory indicate short trajectories for our method due to the Cartesian planning.
+The planning time $t_{\mathrm{plan}}$ is the lowest for our method enabling replanning of the movement online.
+Furthermore, no failures occur using our method, whereas RRT+MPC often gets stuck in local minima due to the simple tracking objective.
+BoundPlanner only specifies a planning volume for BoundMPC instead of minimizing the tracking error, allowing more freedom during the robot\textquotesingle s motion.
+Hence, our method reliably computes collision-free paths and tracking volumes for the entire kinematic chain in constrained environments.
+The GCS planner fails once despite providing the desired end configuration in joint space and the six seed configurations because the convex sets do not allow for a connection between the start and end configuration.
 Also, GCS generally has longer Cartesian trajectories with long planning times $t_{\mathrm{plan}}$.
-VP-STO successfully solves the task and has lower trajectory durations $T_{\mathrm{traj}}$ than the MPC-based planners but requires significantly longer planning times $t_{\mathrm{plan}}$, which are not suitable for online replanning.
+VP-STO solves the task with shorter trajectory durations $T_{\mathrm{traj}}$ but requires longer planning times $t_{\mathrm{plan}}$, and is therefore unsuitable for online replanning.